opnsense/docs/source/relations/hardenedbsd.rst

 Cooperation with OPNsense
 -------------------------
 In May 2015, HardenedBSD announced their cooperation with OPNsense.
-A HardenedBSD-flavored versions of OPNsense is available as of June 2015.
+A HardenedBSD-flavored version of OPNsense is available as of June 2015.